Aptimex/portl/README.md

 # Docker Version (dportl.sh)
 This script is the same as the original `portl.sh`, except it moves the wireguard interface into an existing docker container's namespace instead of creating a new `portl` namespace.
 As part of this process it also deletes all existing network interfaces inside the container, except for `lo` (loopback).
 - Deleting other interfaces ensures container traffic is forced through the Wireguard interface, but will probably break things if the container is meant to communicate with any other containers or do any other special local networking activity.

-It accomplishes this by running commands inside the namespace from the host, so they will work even if the container doesn't have all the tools/programs that the script runs.
-In particular, the container doesn't need to have wireguard installed inside it.
+This is intended mainly for use with containers that provide access to standalone tools/programs that target network resources, for example `nmap`.

 Usage is exactly the same as the `portl.sh` script described above, except the `up` command takes a single argument: the truncated 12-character `CONTAINER ID` of the target container, as displayed by `docker ps`.
-E.g. `dportl.sh up a1b2c3d4e5f6`.
+E.g. `dportl.sh up e90b8831a4b8`.